 What do I need to bring?

 In warmer months all you need bring is a towel, a swim suit and a warm jacket.
 In winter months you can consider buying your own surfing gloves.
 We do provide these but usually have only about 20 pairs.
 Similarly in summer we don’t provide all the kids with surf socks, which parents can consider buying.

 Can I bring my own board and wetsuit?

 You can certainly bring your own wetsuit.
 In winter, our suits will most likely be warmer if you only have a summer wetsuit.
 It is safer if you use our surfboards as they are all made of foam and are more suitable for a group of people surfing together.
 Most privately owned boards are hard which would be dangerous in the group.

 All our lessons are held on Lahinch beach, we are located at the Lahinch School Beach Hut, 50 Metres past the lifeguard tower on the Lahinch Promenade.
 Check the ‘Location’ page.

 Winter & Summer Billabong Foil and Alder wetsuits, surfboards (variety of 1 fin and 3 fin hard and soft board) and in colder months boots, glooves and hoods (and of course expert tuition).

 What happens if the surf is small?

 If the waves are small we use MONSTER surf boards that are 10ft long, so you catch ripples on these boards.
 If it’s a really still summer day with not much surf the adults can learn to do SUP (stand up paddle boarding).
 We have a fleet of those.
-Lifejackets are required for this option.
+Lifejackets are required and provided for this option.
 The waves rarely go flat flat.
 We have giant surfboards that are great fun even if the waves are knee high.